accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 **Note:** If this indication is not made explicitly in text (icon, "*", "!", etc.), the explanation of the meaning of this indication must be located, visually and in reading order, before the indication is used for the first time.

-#### Mechanism enabling an accessibility feature
+#### Mechanism enabling to activate an accessibility feature

-Interface component or set of interface components used to activate a functionality that takes into account one or more adaptation needs of the interface.
-For example: a button displaying a screen with compliant contrasts or a button increasing paragraph spacing.
+Interface component or set of interface components used to activate a feature that takes into account one or more adaptation needs of the interface.
+For example: a button enabling to display a screen with compliant contrasts or a button enabling to increase paragraph spacing.

-We also talk about a **set of components** when, in some interfaces, the component that enables the functionality to be activated is only made available once one or more other components have been activated.
+We also talk about a **set of components** when, in some interfaces, the component that enables the feature to be activated is only made available once one or more other components have been activated.
 For example: a button can be used to display a modal window, which itself contains a button that can be used to display a screen with the correct contrast.
 In this case, the button that displays the modal window **and** the button that activates the display of compliant contrasts together constitute the mechanism.

+This mechanism must keep the content and features of the application or screen it modifies unchanged.

+#### Mechanism that enables a compliant contrast ratio to be displayed

-This mechanism must keep the content and functionality of the application or screen it modifies unchanged.
+Interface component whose activation enables the appearance of the site or page to be modified so as to display the contents with a sufficient contrast ratio.
+The design of this interface component must comply with [criterion 2.2](referentiel-technique.md#crit-2-2) and [criterion 2.3](referentiel-technique.md#crit-2-3) without using itself a mechanism for displaying a compliant contrast ratio.
+This mechanism must keep the content and features of the application or screen it modifies unchanged.

 #### Modifying or cancelling data and actions taken